 Again, this is more important for longer mustaches.

 You may already have a comb that you use for the hair on your head.
 Do not use this comb for your mustache.

 Get yourself a nice mustache comb if your mustache is long enough.
 Mustache combs are smaller, with narrowly-spaced teeth.
 They’re able to navigate the tiny area your mustache occupies.

 Alternatively, you could just use a regular beard comb – the same one you use for the rest of your beard.
 It really depends on how prominent your mustache is in your overall facial hairstyle and how much attention you think it deserves.

 Even after trimming and tidying your facial hair, beards and mustaches may look dull.
-Sometimes facial hair lacks necessary oils, leading to a dry, weak, lifeless appearance.
+Beard oil can give it a subtle sheen.

-A beard trimmer can be an excellent tool for trimming a mustache, especially if the mustache is short, or if you want a stubble mustache.
+A beard trimmer can be a useful tool for trimming a mustache, especially if the mustache is short, or if you want a stubble mustache.